Béla Kun: The "March Action" in Germany

 On 27 March, leaders of the Communist Party of Germany decided to launch a "revolutionary offensive" in support of miners in central Germany.
 Kun along with Thallheimer were among the driving force behind the attempted revolutionary campaign known as "Märzaktion" ("March Action"), which ultimately ended in failure.

 In the end, Lenin blamed himself for appointing Kun and charged him with responsibility for the failure of the German revolution.
 He was considerably angered by Kun's actions and his failure to secure a general uprising in Germany.
 In a closed Congress of the Operative Committee — as Victor Serge writes — Lenin called his actions idiotic ("les bêtises de Béla Kun").
+György Lukács, moreover, claimed that Kun acted through "demagogy, violence and, if need be, bribery", and recounted an incident in the summer of 1920 when it was discovered that Kun bribed his supporters by sending them gold deliveries (he had supposedly stolen the gold from requisitioning that was carried out in the Russian Revolution).
+László Rudas admitted to receiving gold from Kun.
 But Kun did not lose his membership in the Operative Committee, and the closing document accepted at the end of the sitting formally acknowledged the "battle spirit" of the German Communists.

 Kun was not stripped of his Party offices, but the March Action was the end of the radical opposition and of the theory of "Permanent Offensive".
 Lenin wrote "The final analysis of things shows that Levi was politically right in many ways.
 The thesis of Thallheimer and Béla Kun is politically totally false.
 Phrases and bare attending, playing the radical leftist.".

 Throughout the 1920s Kun was a prominent Comintern operative, serving mostly in Germany, Austria and Czechoslovakia, but his notoriety ultimately stopped him from being useful for undercover work.